Simulation and Medical Education Fellowship

 - How you hope to use simulation for education of interprofessional learner groups

-- Whether you plan to pursue the 1 or 2-year fellowship track and why (2-year fellowship includes the masters in medical education or similar degree, 1-year program includes a certificate in medical education)
+- Whether you plan to pursue the 1 or 2-year fellowship track and why (2-year fellowship includes the masters in medical education or similar degree, the 1-year program includes a certificate in medical education)

 - Why you would be a good fit for HCMC’s program